Thysbelon/gba-mus-ripper/README.md

 `-gm` : Give General MIDI names to presets.
 Note that this will only change the names and will NOT magically turn the soundfont into a General MIDI compliant soundfont.

 In general MIDI, midi channel 10 is reserved for drums.
 Unfortunately, we do not want to use any "drums" in the output file.
-I have 3 modes to fix this problem:
+There are 3 modes to fix this problem:

 `-rc` : Rearrange Channels.
 This will avoid using the channel 10, and use it at last ressort only if all 16 channels should be used